O3 Visa

 7. Are there any travel restrictions on O-3 visa?

-Yes, you may change status to other nonimmigrant status for which you are eligible.
+You can also change status to other nonimmigrant status for which you are eligible.

 10. Can I apply for adjustment of status to legal permanent resident while on O-3 dependent visa?